Chien Hsi-chieh

 Chien Hsi-chieh (簡錫堦 (Kán Sek-kai); born 15 March 1947) is a Taiwanese politician who served in the Legislative Yuan from 1996 to 2002 as a member of the Democratic Progressive Party.
 He later founded the Alliance of Fairness and Justice.

 Early career and activism

-Chien graduated from the Provincial Chunghua Commerce and Vocational High School and the Tamsui Technical and Commercial College.
+Chien graduated from the Provincial Chunghua Commerce and Vocational High School and then graduated from Tamsui Technical and Commercial College with a degree in engineering.
 He became active in the tangwai movement after the Kaohsiung Incident as a journalist and cartoonist.
 He and Chiou I-jen co-founded the Taiwan Labor Legal Support Group in 1984, which was later renamed the Taiwan Labor Front, an organization that Chien served as president before his election to the legislature.